herclogon/broken-links-finder/README.md

 ## Configuration

-The script uses sensible defaults but can be customized by modifying the `BrokenLinkChecker` class:
+The script uses sensible defaults but can be customized by modifying the `BrokenLinksFinder` class:

 - **Timeout**: HTTP request timeout (default: 10-15 seconds)
 - **Delay**: Delay between requests (default: 0.5 seconds)